 Richard Lambert combines a career as composer, examiner, organist and conductor.
-His recent works include a second string quartet, a bassoon sonata (premiered in Cyprus), a euphonium sonata (premiered in Florida), 'Gloria, laus et honor' - an organ toccata (premiered in LA), and an opera, The Yellow Dress, produced at the Tête-à-Tête opera festival in London in 2012.
+His recent works include a second string quartet, a bassoon sonata (premiered in Cyprus), a euphonium sonata (premiered in Florida), 'Gloria, laus et honor' - an organ toccata (premiered in LA), and an opera, The Yellow Dress, produced at the Tête-à-Tête opera festival in London.

 His earlier compositions were influenced by twentieth-century mainstream styles, with traces of jazz and popular music.
 His more recent music uses a freely atonal idiom or strict twelve-note techniques, combined with closely worked structures.
 He worked with composers Elizabeth Poston and Malcolm Williamson over many years; with Sebastian Forbes at the University of Surrey, and more recently, with Francis Pott at the University of West London.

 His compositions have been performed in the UK, Europe, North and South America, Africa and S.E.Asia.
 They are published currently by eight different publishers.

 Richard’s teaching career spanned 34 years in four schools (32 of which were as Director of Music) culminating at St Helen’s School in Northwood, London.

 As an organist, he plays regularly in churches throughout his local area, and has performed in several cathedrals - including Barcelona, Singapore, Nairobi and Jakarta.

 He is a Senior Examiner, Trainer and Moderator for the London College of Music, travelling, since 1989, to many centres in UK, Europe, North and South America, Africa and S.E.Asia.
 He continues to enjoy this work, drawing on his long experience of music-making and working with young people.